BugSnag On-premise system requirements

 If you are finding your dashboard is slowing down you will likely need more memory, or to reduce the number of events being stored in your instance.

-We recommend that the server running BugSnag has a static internal network IP address.
+The server running BugSnag must have a static internal network IP address and hostname.